 2006- The High companies celebrate 75 years

-High Steel Structures began fabricating stel for the New NY Bridge, the replacement for the Tappan Zee Bridge, in the largest contract in the company's history (Photo courtesy of Tappan Zee Constructors)
+2014 - High Steel Structures began fabricating steel for the Mario M. Cuomo Bridge, the replacement for the Tappan Zee Bridge, in the largest contract in the company's history (Photo courtesy of Tappan Zee Constructors)

 2015 - Michael F. Shirk succeeds Nevin D. Cooley as CEO of the High companies